User Community Service Desk Downloads

 2. From the toolbar, select Split instances.

 3. The changes are now saved into a task.
-To propagate the changes to the MDM hub, it is necessary to publish them by selecting Resolve and publish from the taskbar.
+To propagate the changes to the MDM Server, publish them by selecting Resolve and publish from the taskbar.
 See Resolving Tasks.

-To merge an instance record to a different master:
+To merge instances to a different master record:

 1. Select one or several instance records from the list.